Are you new to mock objects? Are you trying to learn how to use them? Are you looking for some “hello world” examples for Mock Objects?

 How you can use a mock object when you want to change something and expect something back?

-Sometimes you need will expect something back after calling your dependency to change something.
-For example is common to create a record and expect the created record or the id in return.
+Is better if you avoid this kind of behavior, but sometimes you will need to expect something back when asking your dependency to change something.
+A common case is to create a record and expect the created record or the id in return.
 In this case what you can do is to tell rspec what you expect from the call to your dependency.

 describe "Books catalog" do class FakeDB def self.insert(book) end end def db FakeDB end it "returns the id of the created record" do catalog = BooksCatalog.new(db) # This is how you can use rspec to define a response. allow(db).to receive(:insert).and_return(id: "book-1234", name: "Harry Potter") book_id = catalog.add_book("Harry Potter") expect(book_id).to eq "book-1234" end end